 Beaches and parks

 Beach time anchors the island routine.
-Humiston Beach Park on Ocean Drive is a favorite for morning walks, lifeguarded swimming during posted hours, and quick playground stops.
-You can check amenities and parking details for Humiston Beach Park.
-South Beach Park offers wide sand and simple access, and Round Island Park at the south end puts you close to both ocean and lagoon.
-Locals know weekend parking fills fast at the smaller lots, so early mornings are prized.
+Humiston Beach Park on Ocean Drive is a favorite for morning walks, lifeguarded swimming during posted hours, and a great playground for kids.
+South Beach Park offers wide sand and simple access, and Turtle Trail to the north is a great, hidden-gem-style beach access.
+Locals know weekend parking fills up fast, so early mornings are prized.

 Walkable pockets and errands